 Boston North Shore real estate news sources say it’s not unusual for homes to sell well within the typical average of 45 days – sometimes considerably less.
 According to industry insiders, that’s the shortest length of time homes have been on the market since 2009.
 On average, it’s a week faster than a year ago.
 Analysts expect that will continue at least for the near future.

-Also of Interest - Boston North Shore Real Estate Outlook: More Equity, Murky Future?
+Also of Interest - Is There a Boston North Shore Housing Bubble Looming?

 In addition to the short period of time homes are on the market, they’re also commanding prices that are very near the asking prices.
 National surveys say homebuyers are paying 95.3% of the asking price – again, the highest in a decade or more.
 Sources say that in some markets the sale-to-list percentage is more than 100%.
 The reason?
 In a hot market with high demand and low inventory, people need to move fast to get the house they want.
 The more quickly they move, the more likely they are to overpay.
 Speed leaves little time or desire to negotiate price.